Can't find what you're looking for?

 Then Browse through all our statistics.

 Housing and Regeneration - Housing Statistics for Scotland

 The Housing Statistics for Scotland web tables contain a range of time series and summary tables available to download in Excel format.

 Tables containing details of new build houses and sales of public sector housing stock are updated each quarter.
-The latest updates include private sector new build figures and sales figures up to 30 June 2013 and social sector new build figures up to 30 September 2013.
+The latest updates include private sector new build figures and sales figures up to 30 September 2013 and social sector new build figures up to 31 December 2013.
+A summary of the main results can be found in the statistical news release.
 A document providing an explanation of the statistics is also available.